-If you want to manually create your workspace resources, see Create a workspace using the account console or Create a workspace using the Account API.
+If you want to manually create your workspace resources, see Manually create a workspace (existing Databricks accounts) or Create a workspace using the Account API.
 You can also use Terraform to automate workspace creation.
 See Create Databricks workspaces using Terraform.

 If your AWS account already has several resources deployed in the AWS region you’re deploying this workspace to, this deployment could exceed your service quotas.
 This workspace quickstart requires an available VPC and NAT gateway.